Web3-Builders-Alliance/Q2_Prereqs/README.md

 2. Use our Public Key to airdrop ourselves some Solana devnet tokens
 3. Make Solana transfers on devnet
 4. Empty your devnet wallet into your WBA wallet
-5. Use our WBA Private Key to enroll in the WBA enrollment dApp

 Prerequisites:
 1. Have NodeJS installed